jlava16/careers-welcome-career-prep/README.md

 Similar to coding, jobseeking is a skill that takes time to learn and practice.
 Refer back to different lessons in this track throughout your job search process.

-At the end of this career prep track, you’ll see an additional unit that has several labs on Computer Science topics.
-There are no expository materials here, but google around and do the best you can on these.
-We added these at the end of this track, because a part of your career prep will involve technical preparation in computer science topics.

 ## Assignment- Career Prep Tracker

 Make a [copy of the Career Prep Tracker](https://docs.google.com/spreadsheets/d/1dO4Dm99qatU1elAAvpeQ9ZMBElP8Zih6eo-h2z4mD3s/edit#gid=0) and get practice submitting assignments.